Nazifha-tbs/mock-api-server/Readme.md

 Update records of an endpoint

 ### POST
-Create new record in a endpoint
+Create new record in an endpoint

 ### Delete
 Delete a record of an endpoint